sjsafranek/blogengine/content/characters/mulberry-sparklestream.md

 {{< columns >}}

-Mul hates being a fairy.
+Mulberry (Mul) hates being a fairy.
 He hates every damned thing about it.
-From the extreme happiness, obsession over sweets, to the thin cloud of fairy dust following him around, he absolutely despises it all…
+From the extreme happiness, obsession over sweets, to the thin cloud of fairy dust following him around, he despises it all…

 Character Sheet: https://ddb.ac/characters/31438685/6rJYxH